axone-protocol/docs/docs/tutorials/ontology-1.md

 This tutorial unveils the concept of ontology and figure out its crucial role in the OKP4 protocol.

 An ontology describes knowledge.
-We can represent it as a graph database that fixes the meaning of concepts and the relationships that unite them.
+We can represent it as a graph that fixes the meaning of concepts and the relationships that unite them.

 If you’re looking to explore the various formats to encode ontologies and understand how a CosmWasm smart contract operates all the on-chain structured data within the OKP4 blockchain, you’re on the right page.
 Prepare yourself for an enlightening adventure where the semantic web ([Web 3.0](https://en.wikipedia.org/wiki/Semantic_Web)) meets the decentralized web ([Web3](https://en.wikipedia.org/wiki/Web3))!